Reedsburg in Sauk County, Wisconsin — The American Midwest (Great Lakes)

 Erected by M. Baker and H.V.
 Hamilton.
 (Marker Number 89.)

 Location.
 43° 31.943′ N, 90° 0.663′ W. Marker is in Reedsburg, Wisconsin, in Sauk County.
 Marker is on East Main Street (State Highway 23/33) west of Webb Avenue, on the left when traveling west.
+Marker is by the east bank of the Baraboo River.
 Touch for map.
-Marker is by the east bank of the Baraboo River.
 Marker is at or near this postal address: 16 East Main Street, Reedsburg WI 53959, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Veterans Memorial (approx. 0.4 miles away); Clare Briggs, Cartoonist (approx. 0.4 miles away); Clare A. Briggs – Cartoonist (approx. 4.2 miles away); Van Hise Rock (approx. 5.6 miles away); a different marker also named Van Hise Rock (approx. 5.7 miles away); The Ironton Mine (approx. 6.6 miles away); Mid–Continent Railway Historical Society (approx. 8˝ miles away); Vodak Memorial Park (approx. 8.8 miles away).
+Veterans Memorial (approx. 0.4 miles away); Clare Briggs, Cartoonist (approx. 0.4 miles away); Clare A. Briggs – Cartoonist (approx. 4.2 miles away); Van Hise Rock (approx. 5.6 miles away); a different marker also named Van Hise Rock (approx. 5.7 miles away); The Ironton Mine Mid–Continent Railway Historical Society (approx. 8½ miles away); Vodak Memorial Park (approx. 8.8 miles away).
 Touch for a list and map of all markers in Reedsburg.